 - With two outs, if the catcher for the team batting is on base, he is to be removed and replaced by the player who made the last out.
 (This is a big time saver.)

-- Teams may successfully steal home only once per inning (includes wild pitches, passed balls, errant throw back to the pitcher, and taunting the pitcher to make a play at third base in between pitches).
-Example: Team already has steal of home in an inning, and pick-off attempt is made on the runner on third who is leading/taunting after the pitch; if he is tagged out, the out counts; if there is an overthrow, he can NOT advance home.
-Example: runner on second attempts to steal third, ball is overthrown and runner comes home.
+- Teams may successfully steal home only once per inning (includes wild pitches, passed balls, an errant throwback to the pitcher, and taunting the pitcher to make a play at third base in between pitches).
+Example: Team already has a steal of home in an inning, and a pick-off attempt is made on the runner on third who is leading/taunting after the pitch; if he is tagged out, the out counts; if there is an overthrow, he can NOT advance home.
+Example: runner on second attempts to steal third, the ball is overthrown and runner comes home.
 This does not count as a steal of home.
 Exception: When there is a defensive play on another runner.
 Example: Runners on first and third, runner on first attempts to steal second.
 Runner on third can attempt to steal home if a throw is made on the runner at first.
 Exception: When there is a defensive play on the same runner stealing third.
-Example: Runners on first and second, runner on second attempts to steal third, ball is overthrown and runner comes home.
+Example: Runners on first and second, runner on second attempts to steal third, the ball is overthrown and runner comes home.
 This does not count as a steal of home.

 - There are no infield fly rules.

 - Coaches may not warm up pitchers, and cannot remove equipment off of the field.